 If you want one, proceed, as this is a perfectly good option and a great alternative to the hassle of switching your contracted phone plan to a new carrier, or dealing with exorbitant global data coverage rates, etc.

 Prepaid International SIM Cards

-An easy, trusted, one-stop-shop for global SIM cards is SimOptions.
+An easy, trusted, one-stop-shop for international SIM cards is SimOptions.
 They offer pre-ordered and prepaid SIM cards so you can be ready to install and activate your foreign SIM before you travel.

 Why getting a SIM card is a good idea:

-- This will allow you to use your phone just like you would at home, as soon as you land in foreign country.
+- It will allow you to use your phone just like you would at home as soon as you land in a foreign country.

-- This is cheaper than signing up for global plans (I mean, $10/day, are you kidding me?
+- It is cheaper than signing up for global plans (I mean, $10/day, are you kidding me?
 NO THANKS.)